 (i) In Restivo et al. v.
 County of Nassau, et al. and Kogut v.
 County of Nassau, et al., plaintiffs are suing in their own behalf for compensatory and punitive damages arising out of their 1985 arrests and 1986 convictions in the rape and murder of Theresa Fusco.
 In 2003 the Nassau County District Attorney's Office joined plaintiffs' (then defendants') counsel in a motion to vacate the judgment of conviction against them because DNA technology disclosed that John Kogut, John Restivo and Dennis Halstead were not the sources of the DNA found in the victim's body.
 Based upon Mr. Kogut's prior confession, he was re-tried in 2005.
 After a bench trial, the County Court Judge acquitted Mr. Kogut.
-Shortly thereafter, the indictment against Mr. Restivo and Mr. Halstead was dismissed.
-The County filed motions to dismiss the respective actions.
+Shortly thereafter (in 2005), the indictment against Mr. Restivo and Mr. Halstead was dismissed.
+In 2006 plaintiffs commenced the present federal civil rights actions, which the County filed motions to dismiss.
 The U.S. District Court granted much of the relief sought by the County and dismissed many of the claims in the respective complaints.
 All plaintiffs made motions asking the Judge to reconsider her decision.
 Upon reconsideration, the Court reinstated many of the plaintiffs' claims.
 In a subsequent ruling, the Court denied the County's request to certify a question to the Second Circuit.
 The stay on discovery, which had been pending until determination of the motions to dismiss, has been lifted.
 Depositions and document discovery continue.
 The County will continue to defend itself vigorously in these proceedings.
 It is not possible to predict the outcome of these actions and proceedings or their ultimate impact on the County's financial condition.